eguiwow/research-project-def/README.md

 The experiment workflow consists of the following steps:

 1. The bash scripts are used to subject the server to different fixed loads.
-2. The energy consumption data is collected via WattsupPro.
+2. The energy consumption data is collected via [WattsupPro](https://github.com/GioDoesntKnowCode/wattsuppro_logger).
 3. The CPU data is collected via 'lm-sensors' and 'mpstat'.
 4. The collected data is preprocessed using Python.
 5. The cleaned data is analysed using Excel

-Running the Experiment
+Running the Experiment (WIP)
 ----------------------

-To run the experiment, follow these steps:
+These are the followed steps to run the experiment:

 1. Clone the repository.
 2. Install the necessary dependencies (e.g., stress-ng, WattsupPro, lm-sensors, mpstat).
-3. Run the bash scripts to subject the server to different loads.
+3. Run stress-ng to subject the server to different loads.
-4. Collect the energy consumption and CPU data using the respective tools.
+4. Collect the energy consumption and CPU data using mpstat and lm-sensors tools.
-5. Preprocess the data using the provided Python scripts.

 Repository Structure
 --------------------